 Telemedicine solutions in modern hospitals support the demanding tasks of hospitals and physicians.
 Across the spatial and temporal distance, telemedicine solutions allow an exchange between doctors, patients, and interdisciplinary expert teams.

 Telemedicine is highly versatile.
 For example, chronically ill patients’ vital functions can be measured via an ECG device at home and can be transmitted to the physician in charge.
 Thereby, telemedicine solutions promote reliable mentoring, which gives patients a sense of security and hence minimizes stress due to fewer clinic visits.
-In sparsely populated regions, telemedicine solutions enable a consultation of experts.
+In sparsely populated regions, telemedicine solutions enable the consultation of experts.
 The examination of patients is carried out on-site, while a medical specialist is connected via video conferencing.
 In the case of acute emergencies, telemedicine already goes into action in the ambulance vehicle.
 The patient’s condition is passed on to the clinic so that the professionals can prepare for the necessary treatment.
-Because an enormous time saving and optimized communication among medical specialists are obtained, telemedicine solutions can save lives.
+Because enormous time savings and optimized communication among medical specialists are obtained, telemedicine solutions can save lives.

 High encryption standards in telemedicine guarantee a secure communication of sensitive patient data.
 Beyond this, telemedicine solutions are characterized by an intuitive operation.

-Apart from telemedicine, AV technology like audio-video systems is regularly used in hospitals and in doctor’s surgeries, such as a visitor guidance system in the form of digital signage or HD television via IP (IPTV) for the bedside entertainment programs.
+Apart from telemedicine, AV technology like audio-video systems is regularly used in hospitals and in doctor’s surgeries, such as a visitor guidance system in the form of digital signage or HD television via IP (IPTV) for bedside entertainment programs.

 GMS cooperates with international manufacturers of video conferencing systems and AV technology and offers elaborated telemedicine solutions for an innovative health care system.